Iterative Adversarial Attack on Image-guided Story Ending Generation: Related Works

 \subsubsection{Multimodal Adversarial Attack}

 Multimodal learning ~\cite{boateng2020towards, long2021improving, huang2021igseg} aims to understand the current scene from multiple modalities.
 There are some adversarial attacks attempted on multimodal neural networks.
 Xu et al.~\cite{xu2018fooling} investigated attacking the visual question answering model by perturbing the image modality.
 Agrawal et al.~\cite{agrawal2018don} and Shah et al.~\cite{shah2019cycle} attempted to attack the vision-and-language model by perturbing the text modality.
-Yan et al.~\cite{yang2021defending} showed that standard multimodal fusion models were vulnerable to single-source adversaries and studied an adversarial robust fusion strategy and proposed a defense method.
+Yan et al.~\cite{yang2021defending} showed that standard multimodal fusion models were vulnerable to single-source adversaries, and studied an adversarial robust fusion strategy and proposed a defense method.
+Zhou~\cite{zhou2023advclip} evaluated the vulnerability of CLIP to the universal attack on the image-text retrieval task and the image classification task.
+Wang et al.~\cite{wang2023targeted} first explored the targeted adversarial attack against cross-modal hash retrieval, which collaborates with the semantic translator to generate adversarial examples that contain the target semantics specified by the attacker.
+Zhu et al.~\cite{zhu2023efficient} proposed a query-based multi-modal knockofs-driven adversarial samples generation method to attack cross-modal hash retrieval in a black-box setting.
 Zhang et al.~\cite{zhang2022towards} studied the adversarial attack on popular vision-language pre-training models and vision-language tasks.
-However, regarding multimodal text generation tasks, so far as we know, there has been no related work to systematically analyze and design adversarial attack.
+However, regarding multimodal text generation tasks, to our knowledge, there is no relevant work to systematically analyze and design adversarial attacks.
 Compared with the above adversarial attack for multimodal classification tasks, the adversarial attack for multimodal text generation is more challenging.